Ashwani564/Depth-pro-testing/README.md

 ```bash
 mkdir checkpoints
 ```
-Use code with caution.
-Powershell
+####Powershell
-Then, run the following command in PowerShell to download the depth_pro.pt file into the checkpoints directory:
+Then, run the following command in mediocre PowerShell to download the depth_pro.pt file into the checkpoints directory:
 ```bash
 Invoke-WebRequest -Uri "https://ml-site.cdn-apple.com/models/depth-pro/depth_pro.pt" -OutFile "checkpoints\depth_pro.pt"
 ```

-Use code with caution.
-Powershell
-For Linux/macOS Users:
+####For Linux/macOS Users:
 You can use the provided shell script from within the cloned ml-depth-pro directory:
 ```bash
 source get_pretrained_models.sh